joaks1/au-bootcamp-git-intro/README.md

 The goal of this exercise is for you to work collaboratively with your team members to write a simple shell script.

-Type `ls` in the directory of the repo you just clone.
+Type `ls` in the directory of the repo you just cloned.
 You should see:

     $ ls
     count-fasta-seqs.sh